ZsaZsa6/ZsaZsa6/README.md

-### Hi my name is Ronda Cowen and I am a Full Stack Software Engineer specializing in React and Ruby on Rails. 👋
+# Hi,👋 my name is Ronda Cowen and I am a Full Stack Software Engineer specializing in React and Ruby on Rails.

+## I’m currently working on...

+💜perfecting my portfolio

-## I’m currently working on perfecting my portfolio, building my portfolio website with Gatsby and digging deeper and deeper into React.
+💙building my portfolio website with Gatsby

-- 📫 How to reach me: ...
+🧡digging deeper and deeper into React

+💔practicing Data Structures and Algorithms

-- 😄⚡ Fun facts about me: I have SIX grandkids and they all call me Zsa Zsa, hence the name of my Github!!
-I am an avid baker, cake decorator and am a dog mom to one spoiled Zuchon named Bella!
+##Fun facts about me:
+😜👶6️⃣I have SIX grandkids and they all call me Zsa Zsa, hence the name of my Github!!
+🎂🍰🐩I am an avid baker, cake decorator and am a dog mom to one spoiled Zuchon named Bella!